-- 51. Further, or in the alternative, and for the purposes only of this cross-claim, Abboud repeats paragraphs 450-454 of the Further_Amended Joint Statement of Claim. - 52.
-By reason of the matters in paragraphs 49-50 above, and further or alternatively by reason of the matters in paragraph 51 above, Deloitte, in making the FY14 Rebate Representations, engaged in conduct that was misleading or deceptive or likely to mislead or deceive in contravention of section-s 18 of the ACL and/or section-s 1041H of the CA and/or section-s 12DA of the ASIC Act.
+- 51. Further, or in the alternative, and for the purposes only of this cross-claim, Potts repeats paragraphs 450-454 of the Further Amended Joint Statement of Claim. - 52.
+By reason of the matters in paragraphs 49-50 above, and further or alternatively by reason of the matters in paragraph 51 above, Deloitte, in making the FY14 Rebate Representations, engaged in conduct that was misleading or deceptive or likely to mislead or deceive in contravention of s 18 of the ACL and/or s 1041H of the CA and/or s 12DA of the ASIC Act.